vburlbl/cleantalk-spam-protect/readme.txt

 == Frequently Asked Questions ==

-= How plugin works with spam comments? =
+= How does the plugin work with spam comments? =
 Spam comments moves to SPAM folder.
 First comment from a new author plugin compares with post and previous comments.
 If the relevance of the comment is good enough it gets approval at the blog without manual approval.

 = How does the plugin stop spam? =